Shy and Fixed-Distance Couplings of Brownian Motions on Manifolds: Introduction

 In this spirit, a second motivation of our work comes from \cite[Corollary 1.4]{ReSt} which states the following. \begin{corollary} On a complete Riemannian manifold $M$ the Ricci tensor satisfies $Ric\ge k$ if and only if there exits a conservative Markov process $(\Omega, \mathcal{A},\p^{z},Z_{t})_{z\in M\times M,t\ge0}$ with values in $M\times M$ such that the coordinate processes $(X_{t})_{t\ge0}$ and $(Y_{t})_{t\ge0}$ are Brownian motions on $M$ and such that for all $z = (x,y)$ and all $t\ge0$,

 \end{corollary}

 The coupling that is used in \cite{ReSt} under the hypothesis that $Ric \ge k$ is the synchronous coupling alluded above.

-A natural question, and one of our interests in the present paper, is to see if one can find couplings of Brownian motions $X_{t},Y_{t}$ such that \eqref{e:i0} is saturated.
+A natural question, which fits our interests in the present paper, is to see if one can find couplings of Brownian motions $X_{t},Y_{t}$ such that \eqref{e:i0} is saturated.
 For instance, if $k=0$ this amounts to finding a fixed-distance coupling which is in fact a strong version of a shy coupling.

-Here is an outline of the paper.
-Section~\ref{s:p} is about notations and basic results and notions.
-Then, Section~\ref{s:1}, as a warm up, is about the existence of fixed-distance couplings on $\R^{n}$.
-Here we show that the only fixed-distance coupling is the trivial one, namely the translation coupling.
-In fact, we show a little more, namely that there is no distance-decreasing coupling in $\R^{n}$.
-This is to be contrasted to the fact that on $S^{2}$ it is possible to construct distance-decreasing couplings.

-In Section~\ref{s:2} we prove the existence of the fast approaching, the repulsive, and the fixed-distance couplings on $S^{2}$, the two dimensional sphere.
-The construction is carried out using two ingredients: Stroock's representation of spherical Brownian motion and Kendall's characterization of co-adapted couplings of Brownian motions in Euclidean spaces (see \cite{Kendall}).
-From a differential geometric perspective this construction is extrinsic, in the sense that the sphere $S^2$ is seen as a submanifold of $\R^{3}$, and we take advantage of this in order to reduce the problem at hand to that of finding unitary matrices in $\R^{3}$ satisfying certain conditions.
-The intriguing part about this construction is that the same argument does not extend to higher dimensional spheres.

-The above results raise the natural question whether this is the end of the story.
-Are the couplings obtained in the particular case of the sphere (or the Euclidean space) something accidental?
-What is really responsible for the existence of these couplings?
-Phrased differently, is it important that the sphere has so many symmetries or is it not?
-We answer this question from a differential geometric perspective, by proving that the existence of these couplings is in fact related to the intrinsic geometry of the sphere rather than the extrinsic one.
-Though this is not our main theme here, it is put forward in \cite{Kuwada2,Kuwada1} that in the context of maximality of couplings of Brownian motions the symmetries play an essential role.